manasvipatil2002/Bank-Loan-Analysis/README.md

 ## 🎯 Project Motivation
 With increasing non-performing assets in the banking sector, there’s a need for data-driven lending decisions.
 This project was created to:

-Explore which factors influence loan approval and default.
+- Explore which factors influence loan approval and default.

-Empower banks to create risk profiles for applicants.
+- Empower banks to create risk profiles for applicants.

-Help develop targeted marketing strategies for loan products.
+- Help develop targeted marketing strategies for loan products.

-## Tools
+## 🛠️ Technology Stack
-- **SQL:** The project leverages SQL queries to retrieve, process, and analyze data database.
-- **Tableau:** Dynamic and interactive visualizations are crafted in Tableau to present key findings effectively.
+Power BI Desktop – Data visualization and dashboard creation

+Power Query – Data cleaning and transformation

+DAX (Data Analysis Expressions) – Custom calculations and KPIs

+Excel/CSV Files – Initial data source (if applicable)

 ## Dashboards